habibwdy/BSArray/README.md

 ## 🧪 Step-by-Step Tutorial

+BSArray automatically loads the required SNP and gene databases from the `data/` folder.
+Users should keep the original folder structure after downloading or cloning the repository.

 1. Prepare input files from GenomeStudio
 2. Upload bulk and parent files
 3. Assign samples to bulks and parents